wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="400px" src="/blog/images/climatarian/salad.png" />

-This amount of salad has the same carbon footprint as the amount of chicken beside it, and the chicken has the same footprint as the steak.
-The salad is only that “small” because of the avocados, which have larger footprints due to the deforestation and water consumption involved in growing them.
+The carbon footprint of the salad in front of you matches that of the chicken beside it, which, in turn, is equivalent to the steak.
+The salad is only that “small” because of the avocados, which have larger footprints due to the deforestation and water consumption involved in their cultivation.
 Without them, the salad’s portion would be much too big for the meal.

-Shifting to a plant-rich diet doesn’t necessarily mean going vegetarian or vegan.
-It doesn’t have to be all or nothing.
+Adopting a plant-rich diet isn't synonymous with a strictly vegetarian or vegan lifestyle.
+It doesn't need to be an 'all-or-nothing' approach.
 In fact, even Project Drawdown’s definition of “plant-rich” includes an average of 57g of red meat a day.
-Visually, we can see that just by reducing our red meat intake, we’d be making a big difference.
+Visually, we can see that just reducing our red meat intake already makes a big difference.

 <img height="400px" src="/blog/images/climatarian/salad-portion.png" />

-To put some perspective on the impact of this, 14% of global emissions come from our livestock!
-A couple factors go into it, but to not overwhelm you with too many numbers, just think about all the land we had to convert from forests to grazing land to grow animals, and all the fertilizers and energy needed to make feed just for animals.
-Why red meat is particularly bad is not just because cows are bigger and therefore need more land and feed, but also because they burp and fart methane, a potent greenhouse gas that has 80x the warming power of carbon dioxide.
+To put some numbers to it, 14% of global emissions come from our livestock, with beef causing 10x the emissions of chicken pound for pound, and chicken 10x some plants!
+A couple factors go into it – at a high level, just think about all the land we had to convert from forests to grazing land to grow animals, and all the fertilizers and energy needed to make feed just for animals.

+Beef's outsized impact is not merely due to the size of cows necessitating more feed and land, but also because they burp and fart methane, a potent greenhouse gas that has 80x the warming power of carbon dioxide.

-If eating entirely plant-based is hard for you, perhaps if you’re at a restaurant torn between the chicken and beef options, choose the chicken.
+If eating entirely plant-based would be hard for you, perhaps if you’re at a restaurant torn between the chicken and beef options, choose the chicken.
 Alternatively, opt to eat plant-based just once or twice a week, or try to fill more of your plate with veggies.
 The fiber in veggies is healthy in other ways, but that’s a separate story.

 ## seitanic saucery